Middle Shelf & Door

 Raw raw raw!

-Farm Princess has left for the East, and only the farms gods know when we’ll meet again.
+Farmer B has left for the East, and only the farm gods know when we’ll meet again.
 She left us the best possible gift to remember her by, however – a huge bag full of farm-fresh produce.
 Tiny sweet peppers, heirloom tomatoes, and enormous amounts of curly kale.
 Duck and I spent the day with her before she boarded her train and we all decided to check out the Grand Lake farmer’s market for the first time.
 That impressive market, which is quite a party with live music, slides for the kids, and stands with prepared food of all kinds, yielded up Japanese eggplants, dry-farmed tomatoes, mountain blueberries, and perfectly ripe avocados, among other treasures.

 We may still be mourning the loss of our favorite farm girl, but a body’s got to eat, right?
 It’s been robust at mealtimes for the past couple days, with my Cafe Gratitude-style rice bowl and Duck’s buckwheat soba with portobella mushrooms and zucchini, so I wanted something very light tonight.
 I wanted kale salad.